Fantastic Things to Do in Sifnos, Greece

 Kastro, Sifnos.

-As with many other islands in the Aegean, the climate is mild all year round, beating long, dry summers, and pleasant temperatures from the end of May until the end of September.
+As with many other islands in the Aegean, the climate is mild all year round, boasting long, dry summers and pleasant temperatures from the end of May until the end of September.

-You will find the highest temperatures during July and August, which are also the months with more tourists.
-Winters are short and not as cold as on the mainland, although it can be rainy and sometimes windy as well.
+You will find the highest temperatures during July and August, the months with most tourists.
+Winters are short and not as cold as on the mainland, although it can be rainy and sometimes windy.

 Frequently Asked Questions about Sifnos